Admission to Graduate School

 Admission of Members of the Faculty

 No member of the faculty who is employed by the University of Maryland with the position of assistant professor or higher is permitted to enroll in a program leading to an advanced degree in his or her academic college or school.
-A faculty member who wishes to take course work for personal enrichment in his or her academic college or school may choose to investigate the Advanced Special Student status.
+A faculty member who wishes to take course work for personal enrichment in his or her academic college or school may choose to investigate the Non-Degree Seeking Student status.
 A faculty member who wishes to pursue an advanced degree in a graduate program outside his or her academic college or school may do so by obtaining written consent from the Deans of both the academic college/school in which he or she is employed and that from which he or she seeks a degree, and, subsequently, from the Dean of the Graduate School.

 Admission to An Institute